MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/mda-ops-guide-daily.md

 ## Review alerts and incidents

 Alerts and incidents are two of the most important items your security operations (SOC) team should be reviewing on a daily basis.

-Triage them regularly from the incidents queue in Microsoft Defender XDR, prioritizing high and medium severity alerts.
+- Triage incidents and alerts regularly from the [incidents queue](https://security.microsoft.com/incidents-queue) in Microsoft Defender XDR, prioritizing high and medium severity alerts.

+- If you're working with a SIEM system, your SIEM system is usually the first stop for triage.
+SIEM systems provide more context with extra logs and SOAR functionality.
+Then, use Microsoft Defender XDR for a deeper understanding of an alert or incident timeline.

+### Triage your incidents from Microsoft Defender XDR

+**Where**: In Microsoft Defender XDR, select **Incidents and alerts**

 **Persona**: SOC analysts

-**Where**: Microsoft Defender XDR > Incidents and alerts

-When triaging incidents:
+**When triaging incidents**:

 1. In the incident dashboard, filter for the following items: